Skip to content

 • Helping a patient uncover and work through the underlying reasons they developed an addiction in the first place.

 Inpatient rehab offers the additional benefit of round-the-clock supervision and assistance to help patients be safe and take care of any co-occurring problems that may develop.
-If a person has co-occurring psychiatric disorders or life-threatening medical issues, this additional help may be very important.
+If a person has co-occurring psychiatric disorders or life-threatening medical issues, this additional help may be vital.

 A person who is addicted to methamphetamine may benefit from the following behavioral therapies: